 Life-altering back injuries are often the result of serious car accidents.
 Even minor accidents can cause injuries.
 Sometimes after a car accident, people may not realize they have been injured because the onset of pain can be delayed.

 While back pain after a car accident is extremely common, the symptoms and severity of the pain can vary widely.
-In fact, the back is the most common site of car accident injuries, including upper back injuries, sprains, strains, herniated discs, and spinal cord injuries.
+In fact, the back is the most common site of car accident injuries, including whiplash, upper back injuries, sprains, strains, herniated discs, spinal cord injuries, spinal fractures, and soft tissue injuries.

 Even though serious back injuries can take some time to show up after an accident, they may become a source of chronic pain leading to loss of mobility and inability to work or enjoy hobbies.